Xchkoo/next2048/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [List of any acknowledgments, inspirations, etc.]

 ---

 *README.md file created with assistance from [ChatGPT](https://www.openai.com/)*